-The result of the Pole Position (when possible a slalom pole position will be held, its conduct to be specified at the riders briefing) will determine the 16 pilots (8 Runabout - 8 Ski division) participating in the Parallel Slalom will proceed by direct elimination in two rounds, one on each circuit.
+The result of the Pole Position (when possible a slalom pole position will be held, its conduct to be specified at the riders briefing) will determine the riders (max 8 Runabout - 8 Ski division - 4 Ladies) participating in the Parallel Slalom.
+The Parallel Slalom will proceed by direct elimination in two rounds, one on each circuit.
 In case of equality a third round will determine the winner.
 The Starting position for the 3rd round will be decided by flipping a coin.